 You are here

-Slaying in South St. Louis: Justice Denied for Nancy Zanone (Paperback)
+Slaying in South St. Louis: Justice Denied for Nancy Zanone (True Crime) (Paperback)

 On a crisp December day in 1963, Nancy Zanone left her young son and daughter playing in the backyard while she went inside to check the laundry.
 She never came back.
 A troubled teen prowling for unlocked doors along Chippewa in South St. Louis surprised her in the kitchen and stabbed her to death.
 Despite Joseph Arbeiter's confession and hard evidence, he was freed on a technicality.
 In response, Zanone's family fought to change how juvenile murderers are tried in the state of Missouri.
 Local authors Vicki Berger Erwin and Bryan Erwin investigate the senseless tragedy and the family's quest for justice.